Mayhaws have a reputation as a celebrated delicacy of Southern U.S. cuisine.

 The Newton House Museum is a Greek- revival two-story home from the mid-1800s.
 It is the only house open to the public in El Dorado that was built before the Civil War.

-The annual festival, now in its 20th year, serves as a fundraiser for SAHF and
+The annual festival serves as a fundraiser for SAHF and

 is reminder of the pioneer history of the town.
 “The object was to have something on the grounds,” said Hotard.
 “It’s a part of the community which allows us to incorporate different things into a one day event.”